Boat builders build, repair, and sometimes design boats and their interiors. This can include furnishings, engines, electrics and plumbing.

 Progression and specialisations

-Boat builders may progress to set up their own boat building or repair business, or move into management or training roles.
+Boat builders may progress to set up their own boat building or repair businesses, or move into managerial or training roles.

 With further training, boat builders may progress to become naval architects or marine designers.